This site is a work in progress. Please take a look around and let us know what you think!

 34 Ottawa St N, Hamilton, ON L8H 3Y7, Canada

-Program that assists the urban Aboriginal youth at risk in providing access to activities that will ensure choices to healthy lifestyles.
-Client based support objectives general social supports, youth in care, healthy eating and physical development, education, justice intervention, and violence prevention.
+Program that assists the Urban Indigenous youth at risk in providing access to activities that will ensure choices to healthy lifestyles.
+Client-based support objectives general social supports, youth in care, healthy eating and physical development, education, justice intervention, and violence prevention.

 Youthdale Crisis Hotline